The saying goes that strikers win games while defenders win titles. Playmakers? Playmakers win hearts.

 That might frustrate coaches and team-mates alike, but it fails to erode any of Hagi’s majesty for the rest of us.

-It is unfair to remember a player only for one great moment after a career of achievement, but to do so for their greatest mistake is infinitely more harsh.
+It is unfair to remember a player only for one great moment after a career of achievement, but to do so for their greatest mistake is infinitely harsher.
 Roberto Baggio may be the player who cost Italy the 1994 World Cup with his abysmal penalty, but Il Divin Codino deserves far better than that reputation.

 Baggio might well be one of the most underrated players of the last 30 years, or at least now too easily overlooked.
 He scored 220 league goals during a career decimated by injury.